Kapendev/parin/CHEATSHEET.md

 Rgba windowBorderColor();
 /// Sets the color of the window borders shown when the aspect ratio is fixed. void setWindowBorderColor(Rgba value);
+/// Sets the title of the window. void setWindowTitle(IStr value);
 /// Sets the window icon using an texture file (PNG).
 Fault setWindowIconFromFiles(IStr path);